GUIZERIX: My short-lived stint as a child star - The Vicksburg Post

 Each time we cheered and booed, cameras would fly through the air, filming the crowd.
 Afterward, the race went on.

-I don’t remember who one that day, but I do remember the running joke my family’s had for the last 16 years: The Gibbs family was in “Talladega Nights.”
+I don’t remember who won that day, but I do remember the running joke my family’s had for the last 16 years: The Gibbs family was in “Talladega Nights.”

 While we did buy a copy of the DVD (which my mother promptly stopped and vowed never to let us watch after the first scene), we’ve never been able to pick ourselves out of the crowd and probably never will.
 What we do hold onto, however, is the memories of family time at the racetrack.